The stallholder application process is described at the bottom of this page, but please read the whole page before

-Bookings are now open for our Sustainable Living Expo Family Markets to be held on Sunday 29th May 2022.
-This market is filling fast See the link to the application form on this page.
-This will be a COVID safe market with a registered COVID Safety Plan
+Bookings are now open for our next Family Markets to be held on Sunday 26 February 2023.
+See the link to the application form on this page.
+This will be a COVID safe market with a COVID Safety Plan

 Stalls booked in will be listed here as records are updated:

 The markets are all conducted on Orange City Council land and we must comply with all conditions specified in Council’s User Agreement with the Rotary Club of Orange.
 Stallholders will be informed of any conditions that are relevant to them.

 All stall holders will be required to comply with the COVID safety plan, for example have hand sanitiser available, ensure social distancing is maintained, etc.

 All products must comply with Government regulations, and Council approvals must be obtained where necessary.
 To sell food or food ingredients, a “Temporary Food Stall Holders Permit” is required from Orange City Council.
 To obtain a permit contact Council’s Building and Environment Section on (02) 6393 8000.

 It is a requirement of our user agreement with Orange City Council that we retain ‘evidence of Public Liability Insurance’ for each stallholder.
 Stallholders are required to provide a copy of their Certificate of Currency.